You Might Like These Articles

 Install Spoofing (or SDK Spoofing)

-Install spoofing is the process of faking as many steps as possible to cause the attribution platform to think that there was a legitimate install and credit a fraudulent publisher/SDK.
+Install spoofing is the process of faking as many steps as possible to cause the mobile attribution platform to think that there was a legitimate install and credit a fraudulent publisher/SDK.

 (image source: spotx.tv)